AI & Finance

 Are AI budgeting tools worth the monthly cost for freelancers?

-Do AI budgeting apps affect credit scores for freelancers?
+Do AI budgeting apps affect credit scores?

 How is AI budgeting for freelancers different from standard budgeting apps?